This unit is an introduction to your course, the college and the university.

 Presentation of Enquiry - you will present and talk about your work to your peers.

-- To present work in the college degree show
+- To present work in the college degree showcase

 - To produce a publication documenting your practice